BloodyRainer/gzipjson/README.md

 # GzipJSON

-Encodes JSON and compresses the output only if the it is large enough to exceed a given size.
+Encodes JSON and compresses the output only if it exceeds a given size.
 Per Default the size is 1400 bytes, which is a good value for webserver responses.

-# Usage
+# Example Usage
 JSON object is big enough to be compressed.
 Outputs a compressed file 'file.gz'.
 ```
 type JsonPerson struct {